JohnCoderDev/JohnCoderDev/README.md

 - 👋 Hi, I’m @JohnCoderDev
-- 👀 I’m interested in everything about computers
+- 👀 I’m interested in web development and data science
 - 🌱 I’m currently learning Python, Linux, JavaScript and others
 - 💞️ I’m looking to collaborate on anything